wp-plugins/loop-post-navigation-links/readme.txt

 == Filters ==

-The plugin is further customizable via eight hooks.
+The plugin is further customizable via eleven hooks.
 Typically, this type of customization would be put into your active theme's functions.php file or used by another plugin.

 = c2c_previous_or_loop_post_link_output, c2c_next_or_loop_post_link_output (filters) =